 CARRS-Q research partner iMOVE has now opened its Industry PhD Program for applications.

 Find a Scholarship helps you discover the research scholarship that is right for you, and provides information on all currently available scholarships.

-We encourage applicants from all disciplines, and in particular psychology, engineering, public health, business, computer science and social sciences.
+We welcome applicants from all disciplines, particularly psychology, engineering, public health, business, computer science and social sciences.
 Experience in road safety or injury prevention research is an added advantage but not essential.

-CARRS-Q has a particular outreach to rural and remote regions of Queensland and welcomes applicants enrolling in a distance education format of their PhD program.
+- CARRS-Q has a particular outreach to rural and remote regions of Queensland and welcomes applicants enrolling in a distance education format of their PhD program

-Other useful links:
+- Other useful links:

 - The Australian Government’s Australia Awards website provides information on scholarships available by country of citizenship.

-- Endeavour Scholarships and Fellowships||Provide a range of opportunities for high achieving students, researchers and fellows to undertake study and research collaboration in the Asia-Pacific region.
+- Endeavour Scholarships and Fellowships – Opportunities for high achieving students, researchers and fellows to undertake study and research collaboration in the Asia-Pacific region.
 These awards support access to new knowledge, build research networks and help address regional skills needs.
-Awards are open to all fields of study.
-Selection is based on merit and is highly competitive.||Mid year – refer to website|
+Endeavour Awards are open to all fields of study, with selection based on merit and highly competitive.

-- Australia Award Fellowships||Fellowships target current and future leaders and mid-career professionals who will be in a position to advance priority foreign affairs and development issues on their return home.
+- Australia Award Fellowships – Targets current and future leaders and mid-career professionals in a position to advance priority foreign affairs and development issues on their return home.

-- Australia Award Scholarships||These scholarships aim to contribute to the long term development needs of Australia’s partner countries in line with bilateral and regional agreements.
+- Australia Award Scholarships – Aim to contribute to the long term development needs of Australia’s partner countries in line with bilateral and regional agreements.
 They provide opportunities for people from developing countries, particularly those countries located in the Indo-Pacific region, to undertake full time undergraduate or postgraduate study at participating Australian universities.